 If your child has a nightmare, however, respond quickly.
 Reassure him or her, talk about the dream and, when your child is ready, encourage sleep.

 The problem: You're frustrated with your child's bedtime problems

-The scenario: You're tired of the whining, crying and complaining, so you give up and let your child fall asleep in front of the TV.
+The scenario: You're tired of the whining, so you get angry with your child or give up and let your child fall asleep in front of the TV — or in your bed.

 See more In-depth

 - Sleep disturbances.
 Pediatric Care Online Point-of-Care Quick Reference. https://pediatriccare.solutions.aap.org/QuickReference.aspx.
 Accessed Oct.
 13, 2017.